Installation#

 The package libmed is needed for using the OpenPisco interface to Code_Aster and can be installed with

-To install Code_Aster it is recommended to visit the Code_Aster installation guide .
-Alternatively, a Code_Aster conda package is provided within the OpenPisco anaconda channel and can be installed with
+To install Code_Aster it is recommended to visit the Code_Aster installation guide.
+Alternatively, a Code_Aster conda package is available within the conda-forge and can be installed with

 For issues regarding the installation of Code_Aster it is strongly recommended to contact the Code_Aster maintainers.